This post contains affiliate links.

 The basic text tools in Cricut Design Space and Silhouette Studio will be familiar to you.
 You can change the font, the size, and style of your text the same way you can in most word processors.

 The easiest way to make a font thicker is to use the bold setting under the style menu.
 The majority of fonts will have a regular style as well as italic, bold, and bold italic.
 Selecting the bold option will add width to your letters without changing the font.

 You can find this option in both design software programs when you’re working with text.
 However, not every font has a bold option.
-Fortunately there are other option to make a font thicker.
+Fortunately, there are other options to make a font thicker.

 How To Use Offset To Thicken Fonts